courtneytern/simCline/README.md

    - Uses SeqArray library in R
 12. `makeTreemixInputs.sh`: Runs `makeTreemixInputs.R` to make the TreeMix-formatted tables for individual and pooled samples.
 The TreeMix tables include only the SNPs that are common to both GDS files.
 13. `combineTreemixInputs.R`: Merges the pooled and individual TreeMix tables
-14. `treemix.sh`: Run TreeMix on the combined data with 0-3 migration events
+14. `treemix.sh`: Runs TreeMix on the combined data with 0-3 migration events
-15. `treemixPlot.R`: Plot the phylogenetic trees, and combine all four trees into one figure
+15. `treemixPlot.R`: Plots the phylogenetic trees, and combines all four trees into one figure
+16. `f3_setup.sh`: The first segment of this code splits up the TreeMix file into separate parts for quicker running in downstream f3 steps.
+The second segment of this code is to be run AFTER the following step to combine all of the f3 outputs back into one file.
+17. `f3.sh`: Runs threepop on all of the f3 files (as made in the previous step) in batch array.
+Go back to the previous step to finish up combining the f3 outputs again.
+18. `f3_parse.R`: Sorts through the combined f3 output and keep only the trees of interest (North American;African,European).
+Makes a heatmap of the f3 Z-scores from the selected trees.